Parsa86s/Bash_Projects/README.md

 ## Author: Parsa Saadat

-Welcome to the Hash Cracker project!
+Welcome to the Hash Cracker project !
 This script allows you to crack hashed passwords using Hashcat.

 ### Features

-- **Input a Wordlist**: Enter the path to your wordlist file, with up to 5 attempts to find a valid file.
+- **Input a Wordlist**: Enter the path to your wordlist file , with up to 5 attempts to find a valid file .

-- **Select Hash Type**: Choose from MD5, SHA256, or SHA512, or let the script automatically detect the type.
+- **Select Hash Type**: Choose from MD5 , SHA256 , or SHA512 , or let the script automatically detect the type.

-- **Crack Passwords**: Utilizes Hashcat to attempt to find the original password, displaying results directly in the terminal.
+- **Crack Passwords**: Utilizes Hashcat to attempt to find the original password , displaying results directly in the terminal.

-- **Automatic Cleanup**: If the password is not found, the output file is automatically deleted without prompting.
+- **Automatic Cleanup**: If the password is not found , the output file is automatically deleted without prompting.

 ### Usage